mirkopezo/multisig-wallet/README.md

 </p>

 ## Summary
-A Multi-Signature Wallet is wallet where you need control over multiple private keys to spend from that wallet.
+A Multi-Signature Wallet is a wallet where you need control over multiple private keys to spend from that wallet.
 The idea with multi-sig wallets is that multiple people can cooperatively control the funds in the wallet.
 Alternatively, the wallet can require approval from multiple devices owned by the same person, i.e., a form of second-factor authentication.

 ## Setup